-If you enable his his time and the password file does not exist, then the device creates a normal default username (rwa) and password (rwa).
-In this case, the password does not meet the minimum requirements for his his his his his highest password.
+If you enable hiscure for the first time and the password file does not exist, then the device creates a normal default username (rwa) and password (rwa).
+In this case, the password does not meet the minimum requirements for hiscure and as a result the system prompts you to change the password.

-2. Enable or disable hsecure mode:
+2. Enable or disable hascure mode: